City Colleges of Chicago - Olive-Harvey College Sports Information

 Olive-Harvey College Men’s Baseball

-Olive-Harvey College brought in $85,790 in revenue from its baseball program while paying out $85,790 in expenses.
-Even though this means that the program didn’t make any money, at least it wasn’t in the red.
+Olive-Harvey College brought in $86,752 in revenue from its baseball program while paying out $73,324 in expenses.
+This means the program turned a profit, making $13,428 for the school.
+This is great since many college sports programs lose money.

 Olive-Harvey College Basketball